Enjoying a sweet velvety pumpkin smoothie is a simple way to fill your day with a bit of fall cheer!

 Meal Prepping Tips

-Well, there are a couple of ways you can up the convenience factor here for a low carb breakfast smoothies that’ll be ready faster than you are…
+Well, there are a couple of ways you can up the convenience factor here for a low carb breakfast smoothie that’ll be ready faster than you are…

 If ice trays aren’t your thing you can opt to use freezer-safe jars (yeah, they have that).
 You can also pre-measure ingredients and store them in the freezer (without the liquid!), so all you have to do is toss the ingredients in the blender with your liquid, and voila!